 Building new neural pathways in your brain

 Doing this low sugar diet did stand me in good stead for my future.
 Learning new ways of eating without added sugar really changed my taste buds and helped me to build healthier food habits for life.
-It also helps to build new neural pathways in the brain, which is a crucial thing when it comes to long term changes and forming new habits.
+It also helps to build new neural pathways in the brain; a crucial thing when it comes to long term changes and forming new habits.

 I have never since gone back to eating refined sugars (except on very odd occasions), so something definitely changed for me.